d12frosted/elpa-mirror/gnu/hiddenquote-readme.txt

-hiddenquote is a kind of word puzzle where you have to read word definitions (the clues), and put the answer into a grid, using the provided syllables.
+hiddenquote is a kind of word puzzle where you have to read word definitions (the clues), and put the answers into a grid, using the provided syllables.
 When the grid is complete, you should be able to read a quote in the highlighted cells.